cair/GraphTsetlinMachine/README.md

   <img width="60%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/ConvolutionalMNIST.png">
 </p>

 Again, white pixel symbols W<sub>x,y</sub> define the image content.
-However, this example also show how you can enhance the representation by adding the location of each node inside the image.
+However, this example also shows how you can add the location of each node inside the image to enhance the representation.
 You do this by introducing row R<sub>x</sub> and column C<sub>y</sub> symbols.
 These symbols allow the Graph Tsetlin Machine to learn and reason about pixel patterns as well as their location inside the image.
 Without adding any edges, the result is a Coalesced Convolutional Tsetlin Machine.
 See the Convolutional MNIST Demo in the example folder for further details.

 ## Paper